 My dissertation research in the Fierer lab and Bowers lab at CU Boulder integrated field collections, microbial community profiling and metagenomics, insect rearing and experiments, and natural history.
 I recently began a postdoc in the Moran lab at UT Austin, where I will be using comparative genomics, bacterial culture-based assays and genetic engineering, and in vivo experiments to study the gut microbiomes of social bees.

-Please feel free to get in touch (tobin dot hammer at utexas dot edu) if you have any questions about my research!
+Please feel free to get in touch by email (tobin dot hammer at utexas dot edu) if you have any questions about my research!
 I am always glad to discuss bugs and microbes, and to share data, code, advice, thoughts and opinions.